ory/docs/docs/ecosystem/contributing.md

 Please follow these guidelines when formatting source code:

 - Go code should match the output of `gofmt -s` and pass `golangci-lint run`.
-- Format NodeJS and JavaScript code using `npm run format` where appropriate.
+- Format Node.js and JavaScript code using `npm run format` where appropriate.

 ### Working with Forks